Spike433/6semester/README.md

 ## UKA

-- materals from github, disc and older generations
+- source from github, disc and older generations

 ## OVO